-Central Macdonald planning overlays
+Central Macdonald flood map & planning overlays

 A planning-constraint profile of Central Macdonald (Hawkesbury, NSW) - 12.92 km², mapped from live council and state overlay data.
 This suburb is highly constrained.